-The Director of Graduate Studies will appoint two assessors, that are not the student's supervisor, to read the confirmation assessment materials and interview the candidate (for both the first, and if required, the second attempt).
+The Director of Graduate Studies will appoint two assessors, neither of whom will be the student's supervisor, to read the confirmation assessment materials and interview the candidate (for both the first and second attempt if the student is referred back).
 The assessors will normally be academic members of staff working in the University of Oxford; only in exceptional circumstances will an external assessor be appointed.
 It is permissible for the same assessor to be used for both transfer and confirmation of status, and this person may also act as the internal examiner for the DPhil viva voce examination.